 Little Free Libraries for Teachers

-This year, we were thrilled to partner with the National Education Association (NEA) to gift 500 Little Free Library book-sharing boxes filled with banned books to educators at NEA’s Annual Meeting and Representative Assembly in Orlando, Florida.
+In 2024, we were thrilled to partner with the National Education Association (NEA) to gift 500 Little Free Library book-sharing boxes filled with banned books to educators at NEA’s Annual Meeting and Representative Assembly in Orlando, Florida.
 “These Little Free Libraries serve as a powerful reminder that literacy and access to books are crucial for fostering strong, vibrant communities in Florida and beyond,” said Princess Moss, Vice President of NEA.

 Banned Books at the Capitol

-As a Minnesota nonprofit organization, we were delighted to learn that Governor Tim Walz wanted to establish a Little Free Library in the state capitol building to share banned books.
+As a Minnesota nonprofit organization, we were delighted in 2023 to learn that Governor Tim Walz wanted to establish a Little Free Library in the state capitol building to share banned books.
 We attended the launch event and spoke at the press conference announcing the new banned-books library.

 The Unbanned Book Club